strangerstudios/paid-memberships-pro/readme.txt

 = 1.7.8 =
 * Added hooks.
 * Updated the expiration field dropdown on the edit levels page to use translation strings.
 (Thanks, 24uurdates)
+* Added the pmpro_member_startdate filter to filter the pmpro_getMemberStartdate function.
+Passes $user_id, and $level_id as parameters.

 = 1.7.7 =
 * Fixed bug where user_id = '' was breaking on some MySQL setups and keeping the pmpro_membership_orders table from being populated.